krishnakanth-G/Assesment1/README.md

 ## Introduction

 Hello, my name is Krishnakanth Gunta, and in this document I will describe how I solved all of the questions in the assessment.
 I executed each question in a separate python/ipynb file and labelled it with the question number.
-All the solved questions are uploaded in my google drive (click here).

 ## Part 1
-Question 1: Write a regex to extract all the numbers with orange color background from the below text in italics.
+#### Question 1: Write a regex to extract all the numbers with orange color background from the below text in italics.
 ![alt text](https://github.com/krishnakanth-G/Assesment1/blob/main/img/0.png)

 First take the above text in to a python dictionary and pick the values of the dictionary.
 Apply the regular expression to each value in the values and select the first integer.
 Figure-1 depicts the code and output.